From the Depths of the Pit

 Redeemed.

-This poem is based on Lamentations 3:53-59 (NASB): They have silenced me in the pit and have placed a stone on me.
+They have silenced me in the pit and have placed a stone on me.
 Waters flowed over my head; I said, “I am cut off!”
 I called on Your name, O Lord, out of the lowest pit.
 You have heard my voice, “Do not hide Your ear from my prayer for relief, from my cry for help.”
 You drew near when I called on You; You said, “Do not fear!”
 O Lord, You have pleaded my soul’s cause; You have redeemed my life.
 O Lord, You have seen my oppression; judge my case.
+(Lamentations 3:53-59 NASB)

 Comments are closed.